-- 1. Ensure the water tank(s) has enough available capacity to accept 10 additional gallons.
+- Ensure the water tank(s) has enough available capacity to accept 10 additional gallons.
 If there is ample room in the tank(s), proceed to step 3, below.
-If not, continue to step 2. - 2.
-Drain at least 10 gallons of water from the system to make room for the vinegar solution (step 3).
-To do this, switch ON the FRESH WATER PUMP breaker(s) on the DC distribution panel, located in the head compartment electrical cabinet, and open a faucet.
+If not, continue to step 2. - Drain at least 10 gallons of water from the system to make room for the vinegar solution (step 3).
+To do this, switch ON the FRESH WATER PUMP breaker(s) on the DC distribution panel, located in the cabin electrical cabinet, and open a faucet.
 When at least 10 gallons have been drained, close the faucet and turn the pump breaker OFF. - 3.
-Prepare a solution of one (1) quart vinegar to five (5) gallons fresh water. - Pour the vinegar solution into the water tank(s) through the deck WATER fill fitting. - 5.
-Allow the vinegar solution to agitate in the tank(s) for 24 hours. - 6.
-Switch ON the freshwater pump breaker and drain the vinegar solution by opening all faucets (hot & cold), setting single faucets to the warm position, and empty the water tank(s).
+Prepare a solution of one (1) quart vinegar to five (5) gallons fresh water. - 4.
+Pour the vinegar solution into the water tank(s) through the deck WATER fill fitting.

+- 5. Allow the vinegar solution to agitate in the tank(s) for 24 hours. - Switch ON the freshwater pump breaker and drain the vinegar solution by opening all faucets (hot & cold), setting single faucets to the warm position, and empty the water tank(s).
 When the water tank(s) is empty turn the pump breaker(s) OFF. - 7.
-Close all faucets. - 8.
-Fill the freshwater tank(s) with clean, fresh water.
-The fill fitting for the water tanks is installed on the starboard gunwale.
-The tanks should be filled until water runs out of the vent located on the hull side just below the fill. - 9.
+Close all faucets. - Fill the freshwater tank(s) with clean, fresh water using the deck fill fitting labeled WATER.
+The tank(s) should be filled until water runs out of the vent located on the hull side just below the fill. - 9.
 Switch ON the freshwater pump breaker(s) and open each faucet.
 When water flows smoothly from the hot and cold tap, close the faucet.
 When all faucets are closed, the pump will shut off as the system pressure increases.
-Any air should now be purged from the system - 10.
+Any air should now be purged from the system. - 10.
 Repeat if necessary.